CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab5.1.md

 5. From the bottom pane, select **Settings**.

 6. Select the **Expression text box**.
 We need to enter an expression in this text box that will evaluate to true or false.
 Until activity iterators while this expression evaluates to false.
-Once the expression evaluates to true, Until activity stops the iteration.
+Once the expression evaluates to true the activity stops the iteration.

-7. Select **Add dynamic content** link that appears below the text box.
+7. Select the **Add dynamic content** link that appears below the text box.

     ![](../media/Lab_5.22.png)

-    We need to write an expression which would execute until either the value of **varCounter is 3** or value **varIsSuccess is Yes**. (varCounter and varIsSuccess are the variables we just created.)
+    We need to write an expression which would execute until either the value of **varCounter is 3** or the value **varIsSuccess is Yes**. (varCounter and varIsSuccess are the variables we just created.)

 8. **Pipeline expression builder** dialog opens.
 In the bottom half of the dialog, you will have a menu:

-    a. **Parameters**: Are constants across a data factory that can be consumed by a pipeline in any expression.
+    a. **Parameters**: These are constants across a data factory that can be consumed by a pipeline in any expression.

     b. **System variables**: These variables can be used in expressions when defining entities within either service.
 E.g., pipeline id, pipeline name, trigger name, etc.

     c. **Functions**: You can call functions within expressions.
 Functions are categorized into Collection, Conversion, Date, Logical, Math, and String functions.
 E.g., concat is a String function, add is a Math function, etc.

     d. **Variables**: Pipeline variables are values that can be set and modified during a pipeline run.
 Unlike pipeline parameters, which are defined at the pipeline level and cannot be changed during a pipeline run, pipeline variables can be set and modified within a pipeline using a Set Variable activity.
-We are going to use Set Variable activity shortly.
+We are going to use the Set Variable activity shortly.

     ![](../media/Lab_5.23.png)